rebecca-knoops/Final-Project/README.md

   - Milliquas catalog (quasar/AGN sample)
 - **Features and light curves** from the ALeRCE database (ZTF survey)

+> ⚠️ Note: The Milliquas catalog files (`milliquas.fits`, `milliquas.txt`) are not included in this repository due to GitHub file size limits.
+The notebook expects these files to be available locally.

 ---

 ## Feature Extraction